 What is UTOP?

 UTOP refers to the Undergraduate Teaching Opportunities Programme.
 This programme is designed to help undergraduate students develop important competencies and practical skillsets that are relevant not only for them to contribute to the work force but also to be life-long learners, capable of critical, empathetic and independent thinking.
-Primarily focused on teaching, UTOP is not to be confused with the University Research Opportunity Programme (UROP) which relates to research opportunities.
+Primarily focused on teaching, UTOP is not to be confused with the Undergraduate Research Opportunity Programme (UROP) which relates to research opportunities.

 UTOP is particularly suitable for undergraduate students who wish to acquire or hone their teaching skills under the supervision of experienced academic teachers.
 Academic teachers supervising students will be known as Supervisors.
 An interested student can register his or her interest with home faculty who can assist in finding a supervisor.
 Students may refer to their departments for information about the UTOP positions open.
 Sign-up will take place through the department administrator(s).

-Earning modular credits with UTOP
+Earning units with UTOP

 Undergraduates from all faculties except Medicine, Dentistry and Law may take part.